EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Table restructuring
-An example of Table restructuring.
+An example of Table restructuring.<br />
 Number of employees by department and annual income (in $K$ Euro).<br />
 Special rule: Income within a $5K$ Euro interval.<br />
 To protect confidentiality, the table can be restructured and rows or columns combined (“rolling-up categories”)